khulnasoft/integrations-core/iis/README.md

 3. [Restart the Agent][6].

-**Note**: Ensure the `datadog-agent` user has read and execute access to tail the log files you want to collect from.
+**Note**: Ensure the `khulnasoft-agent` user has read and execute access to tail the log files you want to collect from.
 When IIS creates a new sub-folder (such as when a new site is created), the permissions of the parent folder are not automatically inherited.
 See [Permission issues tailing log files][12] for more information.

 ### Validation